cpanchum2907/Netflix/README.md

 - Frontend: React
 - Backend: node, java
-- Database: PostgreSQL connecting with java
-            MongoDB connecting with node
+- Database: PostgreSQL connecting with java and MongoDB connecting with node

 In the root folder, there are sub folders